Kurento/kurento/source/glossary.rst

        .. seealso::
           `GStreamer Pad <https://gstreamer.freedesktop.org/documentation/application-development/basics/pads.html>`__
               Definition of the Pad structure in GStreamer

-   PubNub
-       `PubNub <http://www.pubnub.com/>`__ is a publish/subscribe cloud service for sending and routing data.
-It streams data to global audiences on any device using persistent socket connections.
-PubNub has been designed to deliver data with low latencies to end-user devices.
-These devices can be behind firewalls, NAT environments, and other hard-to-reach network environments.
-PubNub provides message caching for retransmission of lost signals over unreliable network environments.
-This is accomplished by maintaining an always open socket connection to every device.

    QR
        QR code (Quick Response Code) is a type of two-dimensional barcode. that became popular in the mobile phone industry due to its fast readability and greater storage capacity compared to standard UPC barcodes.